-3. Long-Term Suspension and Alternative

-Placement: This is the denial of the right of attendance from any single class, more than one class, or any full schedule of classes for a stated period of time greater than five (5) school days.
-Alternative placement is removal to an alternative learning center for a time period of not less than 45-days or for the remainder of a student's Anchorage School District career.

-- a.
-The following limitations shall apply to all long-term suspensions: - 1.
-No student shall be suspended from an elementary school for more than forty-five 45) consecutive school days. - 2.
-No student shall be suspended from a secondary school for more than ninety (90) consecutive school days. - 3.
-A student on long-term suspension is encouraged to contact his or her teachers or counselor regarding daily class reading and assignments.
-However, a student on long-term suspension is not granted credit for work that is handed in or completed during class. - b.
+- 3. Long-Term Suspension and Alternative Placement: This is the denial of the right of attendance from any single class, more than one class, or any full schedule of classes for a stated period of time greater than five (5) school days.
+Alternative placement is removal to an alternative learning center for a time period. - The following limitations shall apply to all long-term suspensions: - (1) A student on long-term suspension is encouraged to contact his or her teachers or counselor regarding daily class reading and assignments. - b.
 Notice to Parent/Guardian: When the school administrator, the Superintendent, or their designee, imposes long-term suspension or alternative placement, a written notice shall be delivered by mail or in person to the student and his or her parent or guardian.
 An attempt to notify the student's parent or guardian by telephone will also be made.
-This notice shall include the following information: - The specific charges against the student, in sufficient detail to identify the approximate time and place and the nature of the charges; - 2.
-The student's right to a hearing; and - 3.
-The imposed sanctions. - c.
+This notice shall include the following information: - (1) The specific charges against the student, in sufficient detail to identify the approximate time and place and the nature of the charges; - (2) The student's right to a hearing; and - (3) The imposed sanctions. - c.
 A long-term suspension will be enforced immediately, and the student shall remain away from schools and all school activities.
 However, if within five (5) school days of receipt of the notice described above, the student and/or the student's parent/guardian requests a hearing in writing, the student may return to school, but not extracurricular activities, and the remainder of the suspension will be delayed until the hearing unless the student has been placed on Emergency Suspension as described below.
 Any hearing requested shall be held as promptly as possible under the procedures set forth in the Hearing and Appeal Procedures section.
 If a request for hearing is not received within the five (5) day period, the student and his or her parent/guardian shall have waived his or her right to a hearing and will, therefore, not be entitled to a hearing.

-Note: A student on long-term suspension is allowed to complete, for credit, class work and assignments missed during the first five (5) days of suspension.
+Note: A student on long-term suspension is allowed to complete, for credit, all class work and assignments missed during the suspension.